DevExpress-Examples/obsolete-aspxdashboard-save-load-custom-data-to-from-the-dashboard-xml-definition/Readme.md

 * [Default.aspx.cs](./CS/ASPxDashboard_UserData/Default.aspx.cs) (VB: [Default.aspx.vb](./VB/ASPxDashboard_UserData/Default.aspx.vb))
 * [UserData.js](./CS/ASPxDashboard_UserData/Scripts/UserData.js) (VB: [UserData.js](./VB/ASPxDashboard_UserData/Scripts/UserData.js))
 <!-- default file list end -->

-# ASPxDashboard - How to save/load the custom data to/from the dashboard XML definition
+# Dashboard for Web Forms - How to save/load the custom data to/from the dashboard XML definition

 <p>This example demonstrates how to save the custom data related to a dashboard to the dashboard XML definition and how to load this data later.
 In this example, the standard 'Save' menu item removed from the <a href="https://documentation.devexpress.com/#Dashboard/CustomDocument117444">Web Dashboard menu</a>.
 A new 'Save As' menu item allows end-users to add a custom comment appended to the dashboard XML definition.
 Moreover, the current <a href="https://documentation.devexpress.com/#Dashboard/CustomDocument118733">dashboard state</a> and modified date is added to the XML definition. </p>
 <p>You can load dashboards containing custom data using the 'Open' menu item.
 A comment and modified date form the selected dashboard is displayed within the form at the top of the web page.
 The loaded dashboard state is applied to the dashboard using a client-side API.<br>The following API is used to implement these capabilities